Unified framework for precise background modeling to enhance rare event detection at the Kuo-Sheng nuclear reactor laboratory: Experimental framework and methodological considerations

-The HPGe detector used in this study is a coaxial germanium detector with an active mass of 1.06 kg \citep{Canbera(5019)}.
-The lithium-diffused outer electrode has a thickness of 0.7 mm, and both the construction materials and detector geometry conform to ultra-low background (ULB) standards.
-The end-cap cryostat, also 0.7 mm thick, is made of oxygen-free high-conductivity (OFHC) copper.
-These design features effectively suppress the ambient $\gamma$-background below 60 keV, ensuring that events in this energy range originate only from MeV-range ambient $\gamma$-rays via internal activity or Compton scattering.
-Consequently, the background profile below 60 keV remains smooth and continuous, which is crucial for studying nuclear effects.
-The HPGe detector was enclosed in a four$\pi$ anti-Compton veto (ACV) detector system comprising: (1) A 5 cm thick NaI(Tl) “well detector” mounted on the end-cap cryostat and coupled to a 12 cm PMT via an additional 7 cm CsI(Tl) crystal serving as an active light guide.
-(2) A 5 cm thick NaI(Tl) “ring detector” positioned at the cryostat joint.
-(3) A 4 cm thick CsI(Tl) “base detector” located at the bottom.
-All ACV detectors were housed within OFHC copper mechanical structures and read out using photomultiplier tubes (PMTs) made of low-radioactivity glass.
-The entire assembly was further enclosed by an inner shield of 3.7 cm OFHC copper, with an additional 10 cm OFHC copper wall providing extra shielding for the sides of the liquid nitrogen dewar and preamplifier electronics.
-The inner shielding and detectors were sealed within a plastic enclosure connected to the dewar’s exhaust line, serving as a radon-purging system to reduce radioactive radon gas.
-A schematic diagram of the detector setup at KSNL is shown in Figure-~\ref{fig_mom0} \citep{Wong(2007)}.
+The detector utilized in this work is a coaxial-type HPGe detector with an active mass of 1.06~kg~\citep{Wong::2007, Canbera::5019}.
+It features a Li$^{+}$-diffused outer electrode of 0.7~mm thickness, and all detector components and housing materials are selected to satisfy ultra-low-background (ULB) design requirements.
+The end-cap cryostat, also 0.7~mm thick, is fabricated from OFHC copper.
+This design effectively suppresses ambient $\gamma$-background below 60~keV, ensuring that events in this region originate primarily from MeV $\gamma$-rays via internal activity or Compton scattering.
+As a result, the background spectrum below 60~keV remains smooth and continuous, a feature essential for precise studies of nuclear effects.
+The HPGe detector is enclosed within a 4$\pi$ anti-Compton veto (ACV) system consisting of: (1) a 5~cm thick NaI(Tl) ``well detector'' mounted on the end-cap cryostat and optically coupled to a 12~cm PMT through a 7~cm CsI(Tl) crystal serving as an active light guide; (2) a 5~cm thick NaI(Tl) ``ring detector'' positioned around the cryostat joint; and (3) a 4~cm thick CsI(Tl) ``base detector'' placed beneath the assembly.
+All ACV detectors are supported by OFHC copper structures and read out by photomultiplier tubes (PMTs) fabricated from low-radioactivity glass.
+The entire assembly is further enclosed by an inner shield consisting of 3.7~cm thick OFHC copper, with an additional 10~cm OFHC copper wall providing lateral shielding for the LN$_{2}$ dewar and preamplifier electronics.
+The inner shielding and detector assembly are enclosed within a plastic housing connected to the LN$_{2}$ dewar exhaust line, which serves as a radon-purging system to minimize the accumulation of radioactive radon gas.
+A schematic representation of the detector configuration employed in this study at KSNL is presented in figure~\ref{fig::Schem::Setup} .